 During WWII, the German Army used the Enigma cipher machine

-for secret radio messages.
+to keep their radio traffic secure.
 It helped them fighting an efficient Blitzkrieg

 which no doubt has cost thousands of lives.
 It shows that cryptography can be used

-as a tactical weapon.
-A nurdy mathematician can beat an army of a thousand
+as a effective tactical weapon.
+A couple of nurdy mathematicians can beat an army

-weapon systems and even communication with the Vatican; they all involve some kind of
+embassies: they all involve some kind of cryptography.

-for a certain period of time; it is effectively used to 'gain time'.
+for a certain period of time; it is used to 'gain time'.